GREEN INSTEAD OF GRAY!

 ECOLOGICAL BENEFITS AT THE TUNNEL ENTRANCE

-The city of Baden took advantage of this opportunity and commissioned a general planner to supplement the two retaining walls east and west of the Schlossberg tunnel with a green noise protection wall.
+“Green noise protection” here produces a cooling and purifying effect in addition to the design effect.
+(An important climatic function in cities because of the heat island effect and for dust binding).
+The city of Baden took advantage of a good opportunity here and commissioned a general planner to supplement the two retaining walls east and west near the Schlossberg Tunnel with a green noise barrier.

-In their dimension, the new wall constructions are up to 58 meters long and 10 meters high.
+In terms of dimensions, the new wall structures are up to 58 meters long and ten meters high.
 Their total area is around 340 square meters.
-The new noise barriers are build up of single wall elements (0.5 m x 4 m x 0.15 m).
+The new noise barriers are made of wall elements (0.5 m x 4 m x 0.15 m).
+Vertical steel rails and brackets (Halfen) serve as the load-bearing substructure for the elements.

-As a supporting substructure for the elements serve vertical steel rails and brackets (Halfen).
-Narrow strip strips are covering the element joints on the front.
-Also inside a strip plate serves as a stop for the wall modules, which have been inserted from above between the sheets and so immovably "stuck" in their position.
+Narrow strip sheets cover the element joints on the front side.
+On the inside, too, a strip sheet serves as a stop for the wall modules, which have been inserted between the sheets from above and are thus immovably “fixed” in their position.

-Between the green wall sections (1.5 m to 3 meters high) are each plant troughs, which are irrigated if necessary centrally controlled.
-The built-in substructure was specially developed for this object and used as such for the first time.
+Between the greened wall sections (1.5 m to 3 m high) there are plant troughs, which can be watered centrally if required.
+The installed substructure was specially developed for this project and used as such for the first time.

-Noise protection is about achieving sound insulation and absorption that suits the local conditions.
+Noise protection is about achieving sound insulation and absorption appropriate to local conditions.
 This requires appropriate materials, products and systems.

-The Kohlhauer Planta noise reduction elements, whose core consists of highly compacted rock wool, are characterized by a very high material and technical quality and have proven themselves in numerous applications.
-The plants were planted in this case with ivy and wild vines, which are characterized by robustness and durability.
+The Kohlhauer Planta noise protection elements used here, whose core consists of highly compressed rock wool, are characterized by very high material and technical quality and have proven themselves in numerous applications.
+In this case, the troughs were planted with ivy and wild vines, which are characterized by their robustness and durability.

-The construction of this impressive project in 2018 was made possible not only by a progressive authority (building contractor: Canton of CH-Aargau / City of CH-Baden) but also by dedicated planners and craftsmen on site.
+The construction of the impressive work in 2018 was made possible not only by a progressive authority (client: Canton CH-Aargau/City CH-Baden) but also by committed planners and craftsmen on site.